Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Introduction

 Arrow’s Impossibility Theorem is a seminal result of Social Choice Theory that demonstrates the impossibility of ranked-choice decision-making processes (i.e., social welfare functions) to jointly satisfy a number of intuitive and seemingly desirable constraints, i.e., Transitivity of Preferences, Unrestricted Domain, Unanimity, Independence of Irrelevant Alternatives (IIA) and Non-Dictatorship.
 Intuition for Arrow's Impossibility Theorem originates in Condorcet's discovery that certain voting systems with 3 or more alternatives cannot guarantee \textit{majority rule}, i.e., the requirement that aggregate (i.e., winning) preferences are always shared by the majority of voters.
 Chief among examples of this is \textit{Condorcet's Paradox} on pairwise majority voting.
 In pairwise majority voting, certain elections fail to decide a winner due to the occurrence of contradictory preference cycles, i.e., election outcomes where for alternatives $X$, $Y$ and $Z$: $X$ is strictly preferred to $Y$, $Y$ to $Z$, and $Z$ to $X$.
 The failure to always produce a valid election outcome is a violation of the constraint known as \say{Unrestricted Domain}.

 \parsplit

 Because pairwise majority voting satisfies all the constraints of Arrow’s Impossibility Theorem other than Unrestricted Domain, Arrow's Impossibility Theorem is often described as a generalisation of Condorcet's findings on pairwise majority voting~\cite{sep-arrows-theorem}.
 However, a proof that this is formally the case has not been established.
-In other words, Arrow's Impossibility Theorem has not been fully demonstrated to correspond to the formal statement that:
+In other words, Arrow's Impossibility Theorem has not been fully demonstrated to formally correspond to the following statement.

 \begin{conjecture} Any social welfare function that jointly satisfies all the constraints of Arrow's Impossibility Theorem other than Unrestricted Domain, necessarily fails to satisfy Unrestricted Domain or else there exists a profile of individual preferences that aggregates to a preference cycle. \end{conjecture}